-The door crashed open, wood splintering against wood as it hit the frame on the opposite wall.
-Snow rushed into the room, not flakes, but a cascade of sparkling dust propelled by the icy breath of the wind.
-For a moment, the rough cadence of music and laughter in Egill’s longhouse stuttered as heads turned toward the newcomer, a tall figure draped in a woolen cape.
+The door crashed open, wood splintering against wood.
+Snow rushed in; not flakes, but a cascade of sparkling dust propelled by the icy breath of the wind.
+For a moment, the cadence of music and laughter in Egill’s longhouse stuttered as all heads turned to a tall figure draped in a woolen cape.

 The man stamped his feet at the entrance, clots of snow and ice falling away from his leathern boots.
 His head, hooded, appraised the crowd, scanning.
 After a pause, he nodded as if to an old friend, an action that distinguished him as a comrade; harmless.

 Once he was marked as friend rather than foe, the tension in the room eased, like a held breath released.
 Revelers returned to their mead cups and dicing and the sounds of celebration steadied, filling the hall with cheer.
 Except for Egill, everyone ignored the man as he moved to the hearth, his long cloak swirling around his ankles like smoke..

 Egill Skallamgrimsson, chieftain of Osternord, shifted in his carved dragon-chair.
 His eyes narrowed to wary slits as the newcomer suspended his hands over the flames of the hearth, relieving their chill.
 There was nothing unusual in travelers visiting their port town, but something about this man worried Egill.
 Like hungry ravens feasting on a hreinndyr carcass, his thoughts harried him to take a closer look.
 Egill rarely ignored these thoughts; they’d saved his life more than once.